 Should You Buy a Dry or Steam Iron?

 You should be aware of the benefits and drawbacks of both a dry and a steam iron before making your decision.
 What’s more, which iron is ideal for various fabrics?
-We have the answers.
+I have the answers.

 - You can iron most, if not all, fabrics with a dry iron.